Changissnz/internet_insecurity_of_today/README.md

 - The individual STEM professional is wise to not put faith in particular factions of the American Democratic Party, which is looking a little too colorful for there not to be questions about the rain that produced the rainbow.
 For insurance, take it a step further by really turning backs on the hogstains claiming all the fields and mansions (the same ones that cannot eat pork because they're not cannibals).
+- There are a lot of struggling professionals, especially those that are not mass consumption marketers, in the US since 2008 (debatable).
+If the questions become too puzzling, just think of Russia-Ukraine and Chinese prostitutization of the free mind and market.